The Best Vitamins For Cats (Review) in 2020

 Finally, chewable treats tend to be more expensive but are much preferred by most cats.
 There are also fewer companies offering these options, since they require a little more effort and time to create than generic tablets.

 A newer variety of supplements have also come onto the market, referred to as nutraceuticals.
 These claim to be a little stronger than standard supplements but not strong enough to require a prescription.
-It’s important that you talk to your vet before using these, as the higher level of ingredients naturally come with a higher level of risk.
+It’s important that you talk to your vet before using these, as the higher level of ingredients naturally comes with a higher level of risk.

 The best thing to do, no matter what options you choose, should always be to find out what deficiencies are left in your cat’s overall diet and speak with your vet.
 Once you’ve been given the all-clear, you can then find a vitamin, supplement or nutraceutical that compliments their diet and fills the gaps where your cat’s nutritional needs may lie.